Get Free Shipping on All Orders of $45 or More!

-If you are rewiring a lamp, you will need to use an 18/2, SPT 1 cord.
-This is an 18 gage wire with 2 cords inside a plastic sheath.
+As far as basic lamp wiring tips and techniques, the first thing that you need to know about is the lamp cord.
+You will need to use an 18/2, SPT 1 cord.
+This is an 18-gage wire with 2 cords inside a plastic sheath.
 An SPT 1 wire is a little slimmer and slicker than an SPT 2, making it easier to snake through narrow lamp tubbing.
-When attaching the cord to a new socket, make certain that the "hot" wire (which is usually black or smooth sided on a solid colored lamp cord) is connected to the gold colored terminal post (gold colored screw head) on the socket.
-Also, make certain that the "neutral" wire (which is usually white or is ribbed on a solid colored lamp cord) is connected to the silver terminal post (silver colored screw head) on the socket.
-Just remember; Gold is Hot, Silver is Not!
+When attaching the cord to a new socket, make certain that the "hot" wire (which is usually black or smooth-sided on a solid-colored lamp cord) is connected to the gold-colored terminal post (gold-colored screw head) on the socket.
+Also, make certain that the "neutral" wire (which is usually white or is ribbed on a solid-colored lamp cord) is connected to the silver terminal post (silver-colored screw head) on the socket.
+When rewiring a lamp, just remember; Gold is Hot, Silver is Not!
 Cords that are the same color will usually have a ribbed indentation on the "neutral leg" of the cord and are smooth on the "hot" side of the cord.
 Be sure to wrap the cord clockwise around the terminal post, which will turn in the same direction when tightened

-Always Pay Close Attention to Socket Sleeve Wattage Labels!
+Always pay close attention to socket sleeve wattage labels!
 They tell you the maximum wattage recommendations for the bulb to be used in it.
-A Bulb that has a Higher Wattage than the Recommendations on the Socket Sleeve Cover can Easily Overheat, Causing a Cord Discoloration like the one pictured here.
-This is Not Safe!
+A light bulb that has a higher wattage than the recommendations on the socket sleeve cover can easily overheat, causing a cord discoloration like the one pictured here.
+This is not safe!

 Lamp socket safty

 It's easy to tell whether you have a standard or 3-way socket.
 Simply remove the bulb and look at the base of your socket.
-All Sockets have a copper colored prong in the center of the socket like the one on the left in this picture.
-However, a 3-way socket has an extra off-set silver colored prong to engage a 3-way bulb.
-For additional information on DIY Lighting Projects, Check out the "Tips & Techniques" page on out website. 🔌
+All Sockets have a copper-colored prong in the center of the socket like the one on the left in this picture.
+However, a 3-way socket has an extra off-set silver-colored prong to engage a 3-way bulb.
+For additional information on DIY Lighting Projects, Check out the "Tips & Techniques" page on our website. 🔌

+With lamp repair and rewiring, it’s important to know what a socket insulator is.
 An insulator is a molded paper sleeve that snugly fits between your lamp socket (as well as the live wires connected to it) and the metal socket sleeve on the outside.
-With repeated use and the constant exposure to heat, these paper insulators can become dried out and brittle, causing the live wires inside to become dangerously close to the metal sleeve on the outside.
-This condition can cause an electrical shock, a blown out socket or worse.
+With repeated use and constant exposure to heat, these paper insulators can become dried out and brittle, causing the live wires inside to become dangerously close to the metal sleeve on the outside.
+This rewire lamp socket condition can cause an electrical shock, a blown-out socket, or worse.
 Be sure to check the condition of your Paper Insulators when replacing your socket.